AishatOlawale/Migan-Superstore-Sales-Analysis/README.md

 **Digital Payment Adoption:**
    - While cash remains the preferred payment method, encourage the adoption of digital payment methods like Ewallets and Credit Cards through incentives and promotions.
    - Provide clear information and guidance on how to use digital payment methods to ensure a seamless transition for customers.

-By implementing these recommendations, Migan Stores can capitalize on their strengths, address areas of improvement, and continue to thrive in their market.